jpruzcuen/DL-Mini-Deep-Learning-Framework/README.md

   <img src="https://github.com/jpruzcuen/DL-Mini-Deep-Learning-Framework/blob/main/images/Net.png" width="40%" height="40%">
 </p>

 * Projection: Only contains the _Linear_ class which is used for initializing linear convolutional layers.
 Each of its instances stores the layer parameters (gradients, activation function, input/output value and activated output value).
-After initializing a  _Linear_ instance it is added to an internal list of _Module_
+After initializing a  _Linear_ instance it is added to an internal list of _Module_.
 * Activation: Contains the modules of the activation functions, including ReLU, tanh and identity.
 * Computation: Contains the modules of the loss functions, including MSE loss, Binary Cross Entropy loss and Softmax loss (BCE with softmax instead of sigmoid).